 - Keep a few healthy snacks in your room so you can turn to them whenever you’re tempted by junk food, or if your roommate decides to test your willpower with a bucket of fried chicken.
 Things like nuts, protein bars, low-fat popcorn, cereal, apples, baby carrots, and peanut butter and jelly with whole wheat bread are filling and easy to have on hand.

 - For an easy lunch or dinner, there are plenty of vegan and vegetarian soups and frozen dinners to choose from.
 Stock up so you can avoid fast food on the weekends.

-- For something more homemade, consider investing in a few college-friendly cookbooks, such as PETA’s Vegan College Cookbook or The Starving Students’ Vegetarian Cookbook, which are full of healthy recipes you can whip up with little more than a microwave.
+- For something more homemade, consider investing in a few college-friendly cookbooks, which are full of healthy recipes you can whip up with little more than a microwave.

 - When going out to eat, Middle Eastern, Greek, Italian, and Indian restaurants are great places to find vegan and vegetarian options.
-Of course, you may occasionally be the odd man out with your salad while your friends tear through 50 hot wings, but you’ll also be perfectly positioned to avoid the dreaded “Freshman 15.”
+Of course, you may occasionally be the odd man out with your salad while your friends tear through 50 hot wings.

 For those of you whose vegetarian convictions extend to your clothes and accessories, back-to-school shopping can be a challenge, especially when searching for things like leather-free shoes, bags, and jackets.
 Learn to check labels to ensure you’re getting man-made materials, and do some research to find vegan-friendly brands.
 Converse, Rampage, and Steve Madden all make vegan shoes, and retailers such as Alternative Apparel, H&M, Target, and Urban Outfitters are known to offer clothes and shoes made without animal products.